shaloo/docs.arcana/docs/validators/onboard-validators.md

 The `path` specified in the previous step where the secret manager configuration will be written.
 Defaults to `secretConfig.json` file in the current directory.

-!!! an-caution "Follow Start Ceremony"
+!!! an-warning "Follow Start Ceremony"

       Start the node **only** when you have set up the validator secret and shared the Node Address with the {{config.extra.arcana.company_name}} Team.